github/catalyst/docs/_guide/your-first-component-2.md

 ```
 <br>

-Catalyst will automatically convert the classes name; removing the trailing `Element` suffix and lowercasing all capital letters, separating them with a dash.
+Catalyst will automatically convert the classes name so the HTML tag will be `<hello-world>`.
+It removes the trailing `Element` suffix and lowercases all capital letters, separating them with a dash.

-By convention Catalyst controllers end in `Element`; Catalyst will omit this when generating a tag name.
-The `Element` suffix is _not_ required - just convention.
-All examples in this guide use `Element` suffixed names.
+Catalyst controllers can end in `Element`, `Controller`, or `Component` and Catalyst will remove this suffix when generating a tag name.
+Adding one of these suffixes is _not_ required - just convention.
+All examples in this guide use `Element` suffixed names (see our [convention note on this for more]({{ site.baseurl }}/guide/conventions#suffix-your-controllers-consistently-for-symmetry)).

 {% capture callout %}
 Remember!
-A class name _must_ include at least two CamelCased words (not including the `Element` suffix).
+A class name _must_ include at least two CamelCased words (not including the `Element`, `Controller` or `Component` suffix).
 One-word elements will raise exceptions.
-Example of good names: `UserListElement`, `SubTaskElement`, `PagerContainerElement`
+Example of good names: `UserListElement`, `SubTaskController`, `PagerContainerComponent`
 {% endcapture %}{% include callout.md %}